Amsterdam Must-See: Van Gogh Museum

 This must-see museum is well laid out, and it is a joy to visit.
 (We know, since we come here on a regular basis.)

 Van Gogh Museum Tickets (No Tickets At The Door)

 Now life is easier.
 You buy your tickets for the Van Gogh Museum online.
 These are timed-entry tickets, meaning that you pick the date and starting time of your visit.
-Use the 1-2+ hours you save for an enjoyable walk in the neighborhood.

 Many people prefer to combine their visit to the museum with a boat trip through the canals.